What are the age requirements for starting the Cello vs Violin?

 A lot of practice.

-It is okay; you may sound bad at first.
-You won’t fall in love with the sound when you first start to use your bow.
+It is okay; you may not create a great sound at first.
+You may not fall in love with the sound when you first start to use your bow.
 Through patience, hard work, and the right teacher aid, you progress.